ahuggel/pentomino/README.md

 ## Limitations

 The pentomino program only works for the standard 10x6 board size.
 Support for different game board sizes, even holes in the board and different board shapes could be added relatively easily.
+Several things break when the cross is not the first piece in the list.
 Support for pieces of different sizes exists but has never really been tested.

 ## License